spede/murmurjsapi/README.md

 # murmurjsapi
-RESTful api for Murmur written in JavaScript
+RESTful api for Murmur written in JavaScript and Ice

 # Work-in-progress